A periodic column where Dish lets off steam.

 But for younger generations debating is either beside the point or over.
 I hear it again and again from friends and family members.
 When it comes to gender/identity/love/boundaries, younger generations are moving forward like a tsunami.
 They are loving who they want to love.
 They are in charge of the conversation – literally, creating and appropriating the language.
-It is their hike, their pilgrimage, their parade.
+It is their hike, their pilgrimage, and their parade.
 What we can learn from them about love is infinite, I believe.
-We need to step out of their way, listen, cheer them on.
+We need to step out of their way, listen, and cheer them on.
 Maybe try to keep up.

 Bring on the drums and let it roll, kids.